 The cerebral cortex can be described as containing three types of processing regions: primary, association, and integration areas.
 The primary cortical areas are where sensory information is initially processed, or where motor commands emerge to go to the brain stem or spinal cord.
 Association areas are adjacent to primary areas and further process the modality-specific input.
 Multimodal integration areas are found where the modality-specific regions meet; they can process multiple modalities together or different modalities on the basis of similar functions, such as spatial processing in vision or somatosensation.

-It is located in Brodmann areas 5 and 7 of the parietal lobe in the superior parietal lobule.
-They are involved in complex associations.
-Damage causes tactile agnosia (inability to recognize an object even though they can feel the object when it is touched).
+The somatosensory association cortex is located in the superior parietal lobule (Brodmann areas 5 and 7).
+These areas are involved in complex associations.
+Damage causes tactile agnosia (inability to recognize an object even though the object can be felt when it is touched).

 Layer I

 Molecular layer.
-It is deficient in cells but has interconnected network of dendrites and axons called the neuropil.
+It is deficient in cells but has an interconnected network of dendrites and axons called the neuropil.

 Layer II